MinkyuKim97/BMD-Battery-Management-Division-/README.md

 2. Expanding the scale of the installation.

     The current hardware installation is miniature-sized.
 If the machine were larger, louder, and more mechanical, it would create a stronger sense of intimidation and better express the dystopian world.
 The limitation of scale is something I still want to improve.
+3. Auto-setting the last battery replacement date

+    Current Battery percentage is based on the 'Last Replacement Date' and 'Battery Due Date'.
+And 'Battery Due Date' is always depends on 'Last Replacement Date'.
+It mean, experiences are coming from the Last Replacement Date, and currently, I'm asking users to set it up manually.
+It has to be automatic for instant world diving.
 ---
 ---
 ---